tiff-git/fz-weaponmenu/README.md

 # Ali's Weapon Menu

-Ali's Weapon Menu is a comprehensive weapon management system for GTA V, designed to enhance your gameplay experience by providing a user-friendly interface for weapon selection, modification, and ammo management.
+Ali's Weapon Menu is a comprehensive weapon management system for FiveM, designed to enhance your gameplay experience by providing a user-friendly interface for weapon selection, modification, and ammo management.

 ## Features